Concordium/concordium-node/scripts/docker/README.md

 The other dockerfiles just extract the individual binaries from this image, install dependencies, and declare exposed ports.

 To run the node, the genesis file `genesis.dat` needs to be placed at the data path when the node starts.
-The image built from `genesis.Dockerfile` contains just this file and a script for copying it into the correct path at load time.
+The image built from `genesis.Dockerfile` contains just this file such that a container instantiated from it may copy it into the correct path on startup.

+As the node now also supports the path of the genesis file to be overridden (using `--genesis-data-file`/`CONCORDIUM_NODE_CONSENSUS_GENESIS_DATA_FILE`), the file can alternatively be injected using for example a bind mount.
+This is useful for running a locally generated genesis for which a prebuilt image doesn't exist.

 ## Jenkins Pipelines